-To petition the Academic and Professional Standards Committee, the student should write a formal letter addressed to the committee.
-The letter should be mailed to:
+To petition the Academic and Professional Standards Committee the student should write a formal letter addressed to the committee.
+The letter should be mailed to: LSUA School of Nursing Academic and Professional Standards Committee

-LSUA

-Department of Nursing Academic and Professional Standards Committee 8100 Hwy 71 S Alexandria, La.
+8100 Hwy 71 S Alexandria, La.
 71302

 In the letter, students must include contact information for follow-up: mailing address, email address and phone number with alternate number, extenuating circumstances leading to the request for appeal, and plans for success in future courses.
-Official documentation supporting the stated extenuating circumstances (i.e., death certificates, letters from doctors or attorneys, records from hospitals, etc.) must be mailed directly from the official agency to the Department of Nursing at the address listed above.
-Scanned, emailed, or hand-carried documents will not be accepted.
+Official documentation supporting the stated extenuating circumstances (i.e., death certificates, letters from doctors or attorneys, records from hospitals, etc.) must be mailed directly from the official agency to the School of Nursing at the address listed above.
+Scanned, emailed, or hand-carried documents will not be accepted and will not be considered in the petition.
 Students should also submit a current unofficial transcript, if possible.
-All documentation must be received by the Academic and Professional Standards Committee within 4 weeks of date of notification of dismissal.
+All documentation must be received by the Academic and Professional Standards Committee within 4 weeks of date of notification of dismissal and/or must be received in time for committee to review PRIOR to the first day of class.
 The committee will NOT review documents received after that time.
-A student appeal will only be entertained by the Academic Standards Committee one time on the same issue.
+A student appeal will only be considered by the Academic Standards Committee one time on the same issue.
 The Nursing faculty's final decision on the appeal will stand.